Back on My Feet Again (The Babys song)

 "Back on My Feet Again" is a song by The Babys.
 It was released in 1979 as a single from their album Union Jacks.

 The song is the band's final Top 40 hit, peaking at No. 33 on the Billboard Hot 100.

+The song was originally written for The Sweet, who made a demo recording of it in 1979, under the name "Yesterday's Hero" and with other lyrics.
+However, it was never released because the band's bass player, Steve Priest, hated it.

+The Sweet's version is on the album Platinum Rare from 2021.